ConduitIO/conduit/docs/design-documents/20221028-dead-letter-queue.md

 The user can also configure a stop window and stop threshold.

-- `window_size` defines how many last acks/nacks are monitored in the window that controls if the pipeline should stop.
+- `window-size` defines how many last acks/nacks are monitored in the window that controls if the pipeline should stop.
 0 disables the window.
-- `window_nack_threshold` defines the number of nacks in the window that would cause the pipeline to stop.
+- `window-nack-threshold` defines the number of nacks in the window that would cause the pipeline to stop.

-The default DLQ plugin should be `builtin:log` with a `window_size` of 1 and a `window_nack_threshold` of 1.
+The default DLQ plugin should be `builtin:log` with a `window-size` of 1 and a `window-nack-threshold` of 1.
 This would result in the same behavior as before the introduction of DLQs - the first nacked message would stop the pipeline.

 ### API